Wednesday, 22 December 2010

 I get turned on by anything that is taboo.

-Thursday 5 August 2010
+Thursday, 5 August 2010

-Wednesday 4 August 2010
+Wednesday, 4 August 2010

 Excuse Me!

 People get very nervous if you walk around with your laces untied.
+You know, if I walk around with my laces untied.

-I take my shoes off at work, I have naturally hot feet, but they don't smell, oddly enough.
-So, if I want to head down stairs, naturally, I have to put my shoes back on.
+So, if I want to walk further than the photocopier, or even head down stairs, naturally, I have to put my shoes back on.
 Sometimes, I just slip them on and head to the lift, leaving them untied on purpose.
 You know, just to see.
+And it is easier that way.

 I don't really see what the problem is, I can walk around no problem with the laces flapping in the breeze.
-I don't know what neurosis is at work there, something from our dim, dark, hereditary past, but there is always someone, with a furrowed brow and a nervous look, who points and nudges and says,
+I don't know what neurosis is at work there, something from our dim, dark, hereditary past, or childhood indoctrination, but there is always someone, with a furrowed brow and a nervous look, who points and nudges and says,

 "Excuse me, your laces are undone."
 Nervously.
 Often more than one person.
 Sometimes they line up.
+Well, no, they don’t normally line up, normally.

 Occasionally there is a chorus.
 "Excuse me?"
 "Excuse me?"
 "Excuse me?"
+That’s one after the other in the office, or the tea room, rather than a choir, you understand.

 Such childhood trauma, I think as I saunter past, seemingly oblivious.

-Occasionally, one will chase me, tap me on the shoulder, make me see the danger to my life and limb that I am clearly missing.
+Occasionally, one will chase me, tap me on the shoulder, and make me see the danger to my life and limb that I am clearly missing.

 That always makes me chuckle.